siti-alawiyah/ibresultprediction/README.md

 # Problem Statement
 As the predicted grades given to the students are from a teacher's professional point of view, as part of the school research team, I have been tasked to:

-1. Create a model in predicting the student's IB grade (subject) and compare it to their actual final IB Grades.
+Create a model in predicting the student's IB grade (subject) and compare it to their actual final IB Grades.

-2. Exploratory Data Analysis areas to look at:

-•	how accurate our teacher’s predicted grade to their actual IB grade?

-•	factors or insights that contributes to the results

-•	what are the important features that affects their IB results

-•	any areas of improvements?

-•	what other insights the data can give?

-•	year to year variations

 ### Since the columns: Pedicted Grade, Actual Grade, Scaled Total was given only for Mathematics subject, Mathematics was used for EDA and modelling part.